-There could be a rating upgrade if Sanepar strengthens its credit metrics on a sustainable basis as a result of stronger cash flow generation and lower leverage which would result if FFO to Net Debt rises above 25% and interest coverage increases above 4.5x on a sustainable basis.
+The strengthening of Sanepar's credit metrics on a sustainable basis as a result of stronger cash flow generation and lower leverage which would result if FFO to Net Debt rises above 25% and interest coverage increases above 4.5x on a sustainable basis.
 An upgrade will also depend on the maintenance of annual tariff adjustments and capital expenditure discipline.
-A rating upgrade could also be triggered by a perceived material evolution in the regulatory framework.
+A rating upgrade could also be triggered by a perceived material evolution in the current regulatory framework.